 Black Forest Hikes

 Walk off your gateau by undertaking a hike in the Black Forest.
 There are hundreds of different trials to choose from through an impressive fourteen thousand miles of Black Forest scenery.
 See Black Forest Hikes for routes and advice.

 Many of the trials will be color-coded, so you will need to pay attention to your hike to ensure you stick to the right trail.
 You wouldn’t be the first to get muddled up!
 Fortunately, plenty of huts along the way offer drinks and snacks, so you can always stop here and ask if you get stuck.

 As with any holiday, make sure you organize European travel insurance.
 This gives you peace of mind that should you have a slip or trip whilst hiking, you will be fully covered.

 You can use three days to explore the northern part of the Black Forest.
 I would use Day 1 to explore Baden Baden, Day 2 to drive from Baden Baden to Gengenbach, and Day 3 to explore Gengenbach and its surroundings.

 Or, you can spend three days exploring the Freiburg and Breisach area.

-I hope you have enjoyed reading about some of the things to do in the Black Forest.
-Hope you plan a trip to the area soon!
+I hope you have enjoyed reading about some things to do in the Black Forest.
+I hope you plan a trip to the area soon!